 Can I use a termite spray in wall voids?

 Yes, but you need a foam — not a standard aerosol.
 Foams expand to fill voids and coat surfaces.
-Aerosol sprays simply fall away in enclosed spaces.
-Termidor Foam is designed specifically for injection into wall cavities and galleries.
+Aerosol sprays are better for accessible surfaces.
+Termidor Foam is designed for injection into wall cavities and galleries.

 Does Termidor Foam reach termites it does not directly touch?

 Yes.
 That is its biggest advantage.
-Fipronil transfers from termite to termite through grooming and feeding.
-As a result, it reaches colony members beyond the treated area.
-It does not guarantee full colony elimination, but it gives spot treatment a much better chance of success.
+Fipronil can transfer from termite to termite through contact, grooming, and feeding.
+It does not guarantee whole-structure elimination, but it gives spot treatment a much better chance than simple contact-only sprays.

 How soon will I see results after spot treatment?

-With TERRO Aerosol, termites in the treated area die quickly — often within hours of direct contact.
-With Termidor Foam, the process takes longer because the transfer mechanism works over several days.
-In either case, monitor the area for 2–4 weeks before drawing conclusions.
+With TERRO Aerosol, termites in the treated area may die quickly after direct contact.
+With Termidor Foam, the process can take longer because the transfer mechanism works over several days.
+In either case, monitor the area for 2-4 weeks before drawing conclusions.

 Is spot treatment enough for a serious infestation?

 No. Spot treatment works for limited, localized problems where the active zone is reachable.
-If activity appears in multiple areas or keeps returning, you need a more comprehensive solution — such as soil termiticide treatment or professional fumigation.
+If activity appears in multiple areas or keeps returning, you need a more comprehensive solution such as soil termiticide treatment, bait stations, fumigation, or professional service.

 Do these products work on both drywood and subterranean termites?